173duprot/minimal-car/README.md

 **Development:**

-Currently working on it in FreeCAD, designs in the ``./design`` folder
+Currently working on it in FreeCAD

 ```
 $ git clone https://github.com/sketchsnipe/suckless-car